Health & Care Of Your Corgi

 A dog's/puppy's immune system does not mature until 12-18 months of age, so it's highly important for the betterment of your new friend to start them off with a great lifestyle.
 When started early in life, the immune system will continue to increase and minimize the possibility of ever developing uncontrollable problems later in life.

-If you would like additional information, on crate training, potty training, basic obedience training and/or specific care of your dog, please let us know.
-Or check out our user friendly PDF material here.
+If you would like additional information, on crate training, potty training, basic obedience training and/or specific care of your puppy/dog, please let us know.
+Or check out our user friendly PDF materials here.
 Thank you again for taking the time to read through some of our recommendations to give your pet the advantage they need in life.